-LONG ABSTRACT

 Title: Validation of Digital Templating for Assessing Angle of Lateral Opening and Truncated Face Version.

 Objective: The most reported complication in canine total hip replacement is luxation.
 Acetabular component malorientation increases the risk of post-operative luxation.
 Acetabular component position varies within three orthogonal axes: Angle of Lateral Opening (ALO), angle of version, and angle of inclination.
 Previous studies have described ideal acetabular component positioning with an ALO between 40-50°, inclination between 10-25° declined from the ilio-ischial axis and 15-30° of open face retroversion.
 At present, there is no digital templating process described to assess the position of the BFX acetabular component nor one that allows categorization of ALO and version.
 The objective of this study was to determine if the use of a digital template and planning software would allow categorization of ALO and truncated face version of a 28 mm BFX acetabular component.
 We hypothesized that an inexperienced observer would be able to correctly categorize ALO and truncated face version at least 90% of the time using a series of digital templates and planning software.